osohq/sample-user-mgmt-local/README.md

 ## Expected UX

+1. Add `/oso-policy.polar` as the policy in the environment.
-1. Convert `.env.example` to `.env` with the appropriate values set.
+1. Convert `.env.example` to `.env` with the appropriate values set, i.e. adding your API key.
 1. Run the app locally via:
    ```sh
    docker compose up --build